Mjz86/C_colon/mcc.md

 * note:
- all functions  that satisfy  `instruction_predictable independent` can be represented as simd element operations  in A colon. note that the fundamental operations ( assuming were working with values and not references)  that may result in a violation of contract  may not always satisfy this unless using `unsafe(contract-ub)` or after a  contract violation based invariant optimization  transformation.
+ all functions  that satisfy  `instruction_predictable independent` can be represented as simd element operations  in A colon, however  if they are still not `purely_fundamental ` and they cannot be an instruction. note that the fundamental operations ( assuming were working with values and not references)  that may result in a violation of contract  may not always satisfy this unless using `unsafe(contract-ub)` or after a  contract violation based invariant optimization  transformation.